Jinius review 2026: what is this business platform for?

 - automated invoice status updates.

 For a company processing a high volume of supplier payments, this module can deliver significant time and cost savings.
+The SEPA discount alone can quickly cover the platform subscription cost when monthly outbound volumes exceed a few hundred transfers.

-4. Tenders Management — digitalising the procurement process
+4. Tenders Management — digitalising the procurement process#

 The Request for Tenders (RFT) module digitalises the entire procurement cycle: